• Skip to content

 1. for an entity: the persons hold an interest of at least 40 per cent in the entity; or

-2. for a trust (including a unit trust): the persons, together with any one or more associates of any of them hold, in the aggregate, beneficial interests in at least 40 per cent of the income or property of the trust.
+2. for a trust (including a unit trust): the persons, together with any one or more associates of any of them hold, in the aggregate, beneficial interests of at least 40 per cent of the income or property of the trust.

 Relationships